What is the Ronald McDonald House of Winston-Salem?

 How much does it cost for a family to stay at the House?

-While there is no required fee to stay with us, we do ask that families make a $10 per night donation if able.
+While there is no required fee to stay with us, we do ask that families make a $10 per night donation if they are able.
 No one is ever turned away due to inability to pay.
 The actual cost to operate a room at the Ronald McDonald House for one night is $70.

 How long can families stay?